-Withdrawal or Suspension of Registration
+Withdrawal or Suspension of Registered Status

-Groups may lose RSO status because of the following:
+Groups may lose their registered status because of the following:

-- Not submitting the mandatory RSO renewal paperwork - Failure to maintain at least 6 current student members

-- Violation of campus policy or violation of the University core values and mission - No full-time faculty or staff advisor - Submitting false information to the SAO - Failure to adhere to University policy or local, state, or national laws
+- Failure to submit the mandatory RSO renewal paperwork - Failure to submit annual officers/membership roster updates. - Failure to maintain at least 6 current student members - Violation of campus policy or violation of the University core values and mission - No full-time faculty or staff advisor - Submitting false information to the SAO - Failure to adhere to University policies or local, state, or national laws

-Note: RSO's found to be responsible for violating the Student Code of Conduct may have their RSO status revoked.
+NOTE: RSO's found to be responsible for violating the Student Code of Conduct may have their RSO status revoked.
 An organization whose registered status has been revoked loses all privileges of a RSO.
 If registered status is denied or revoked by the SAO, the organization may appeal the decision in writing to the Vice Chancellor for Student Affairs within 10 business days following the denial notice.